inet256/inet256/README.md

 # INET256

-A unified 256 bit address space for peer-to-peer hosts.
+A unified 256 bit address space for peer-to-peer hosts/applications.

+> **The value proposition**:
+>
+> All you have to do to send messages to another process is know its address (hash of public key).
+>
+> All you have to do to recieve messages is generate a private, public key pair and connect to the inet256 daemon

+## Background
 There are now a few projects/networks which use the hash of a public key, as a mechanism for assigning addresses.

 - [CJDNS](https://github.com/cjdelisle/cjdns)